Why You Should Back Up Your Photos Using Backblaze

-Backblaze is one of many different photo backup systems that I have.
-When I first started photography, I had a hard drive with some of my first digital photos and negative scans.
+Backblaze is one of many different photo backup systems that I use.
+When I first started getting into photography, I had a hard drive with some of my first digital photos and negative scans on it.
 I lost the power cable to the hard drive, and then the hard drive eventually went missing.
 At the time, I had no cloud backups or copies of these photos.
-They were gone.
-Forever.
+The photos are gone.
+Forever 😿.

-Backing up photos with Backblaze is a solid option if you don’t want to lose any of your files.
+Backing up photos with Backblaze is a solid option if you don’t want to lose any of your photos or digital files.
 Backblaze makes it easy because they have a simple app for your computer and an easy-to-use-web interface.
-If you encounter an issue, Backblaze can even send you a replacement hard drive with all of your photos.
+If you encounter a drive failure, Backblaze can even send you a replacement hard drive with all of your photos and digital files.